arturomoncadatorres/deepsurvk/.github/ISSUE_TEMPLATE/bug_report.md

 #### Steps/code to reproduce
 <!--
-Please add a minimal example that we can reproduce the error by running the code.
+Please add a minimal working example that we can reproduce the error by running the code.
 Be as succinct as possible, do not depend on external data.
 In short, we are going to copy-paste your code and we expect to get the same result as you.